Yo-kai Watch: Blasters

-The first game was localized in English regions as Yo-kai Watch Blasters, where it was released on September 7, 2018.
-The game would be released outside Japan under the same two version branding, as Red Cat Corps and White Dog Squad.
+The first game was localized in English regions as Yo-kai Watch Blasters and released on September 7, 2018.
+The games were released under the names Red Cat Corps and White Dog Squad.
 A free update for both games, Moon Rabbit Crew, was released on September 27, 2018.

-Busters 2 has not been localized into English and it will most likely not release due to the fact that the Nintendo 3DS production was discontinued.
+Busters 2 has not been localized into English, and most likely will never be because the Nintendo 3DS's production was discontinued.

 Other associated games

 The Data Carddass game Yo-kai Watch: Tomodachi UkiUkipedia (妖怪ウォッチ ともだちウキウキペディア) was first location tested in late December 2013, and debuted at the Next Generation World Hobby Fair Winter 2014 before being released in early 2014.
-The game is played much like Bandai's other Data Carddass games, in which the player uses an interface resembling a slot machine to determine the events of a battle between 3 of the player's Yo-kai against 3 enemy Yo-kai, after the player sought them out on the game interface.
-Winning the game awards the player a card that can be used for future Tomodachi UkiUkipedia play.
+The game is similar to Bandai's other Data Carddass games, as the player uses an interface resembling a slot machine to determine the events of a battle between three of the player's Yo-kai and three enemy Yo-kai.
+Winning the game awards the player with a card that can be used in future Tomodachi UkiUkipedia play.